neondatabase/website/content/docs/guides/neon-github-app.md

 ---
 title: The Neon GitHub App
-subtitle: Connect your Postgres database to a GitHub repository and build GitHub Actions workflows
+subtitle: Connect Neon Postgres to a GitHub repository and build a GitHub Actions workflow
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.401Z'
 ---